Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 ImprisonmentUp to 30 years

-FineUp to $10,000-$15,000
+FineUp to $5,000–$25,000 (varies)

-EnforcementFlorida Department of Corrections, State Attorneys
+EnforcementFlorida Department of Corrections / State Attorneys / Federal authorities

-ClassificationMisdemeanor or Felony (by item)
+ClassificationMisdemeanor to felony (by item)

 FineVaries